orangetrialtruck/orangetrialtruck.github.io/content/posts/42082-red-crane-v01/index.md

 categories: ["highlights"]
 ---

 This is my MOD of the official [42082](https://rebrickable.com/sets/42082-1/rough-terrain-crane/) set.
-Like many others, I wasn't happy with the playablity of the original set, so I decided to improve it.
+Like many others, I wasn't happy with the playability of the original set, so I decided to improve it.

 <!--more-->